felixreichenbach/IoT-Foundation/README.md

-# IOT Reference
+# IoT Reference

-This project demonstract simple way to setup a Mognodb Realm as a Database for a NodeJS application and consume Data via RESTFul API's.
-This projects can be built as a Docker Image and deployed on any docker supported IOT Environment.
+This project demonstract simple way to setup Mongodb Realm as an embedded database for a NodeJS application and consume Data via RESTFul API's.
+This projects can be built as a Docker Image and deployed on any docker supported IoT Environment.

 # Installation Setup
 The project requires few prerequsites to be setup and configured.